raspberrypilearning/charting-champions/en/step_5.md

 </div>

 ### Use a Pie chart
-Instead of displaying your data with a bar chart, you can use a pie chart for a different look, or to show how something has been split up.
+Try using a pie chart for a different look, or to show how something is divided.

 --- task ---

-To create a pie chart instead of a bar chart, change the function you import from `pygal`, and the function call you use to create `chart`, to be `Pie` instead of `Bar`.
+To create a pie chart instead of a bar chart, change the import from `pygal` to `Pie` instead of `Bar`.
+Do the same for the function you call to create `chart`.

 --- /task ---

 ### Display the first ten items
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-There's a lot of data displayed on the chart at the moment.
-Try displaying only the first ten items, so it's easier to see and compare them.
+Try showing only the first ten items on your chart, so it's easier to see and compare them.
 </div>
 <div>
 ![A chart showing the carbon dioxide emissions of ten countries](images/10_co2.png){:width="300px"}